Gonzaga passes Kansas for No. 1 in AP poll, Duke is No.3

 Nevada opened the season with its highest preseason ranking at No. 6.
 The Wolf Pack (6-0) have lived up to the lofty expectations, rolling over opponents with a deep, experienced roster led by the Martin twins.

-Nevada won the Las Vegas Invitational by beating Tulsa by 10 points and UMass by 23 in the title game, moving up a spot for their highest ranking ever.
+Nevada won the Las Vegas Invitational by beating Tulsa by 10 points and UMass by 23 in the title game, moving up a spot for its highest ranking ever.

 CHAMPIONS RETURN